 Mistake 5: Producing answers which are incoherent or difficult to follow

 Try to ensure that your answers have structure and follow the same order as the question.
 Your answer should be easy to follow and make logical sense.
 Try to avoid the “scatter gun” approach where the points in your answer jump randomly from one issue to another.
 The examiner may find difficulty in following your answer and then marks may not be gained.

-Using a plan for your answer, as discussed in Part 1, can help to avoid this.
+Using a plan for your answer, can help to avoid this.

 You can also use subheadings in your answer if this will help to ensure that the answer follows logically and all the issues concerning a relevant topic are kept together.

 Also, writing out answers to past questions in full during your prior revision times, rather than summarising or bullet pointing answers, and then asking friends or colleagues to read your answers, can also help when preparing for the exam.
 Always read through your answer to check that it makes sense.